-He wanted to do his scenes fresh, the first time.
-He said, ‘I’m an actor and the first time I read something and do it before the camera, I want it to be me.
-If I do it over and over again, I’m rethinking and then my instincts are gone.’
+He wanted to do his scenes fresh the first time.
+He said, ‘I’m an actor, and the first time I read something and do it before the camera, I want it to be me.
+If I do it over and over again, I’m rethinking, and then my instincts are gone.’

 If it’s during the day when you’re shooting it, you still have the opportunity to make changes.
 But when it’s too late—you’re in your car driving home, or you think about it in the middle of the night—and you realize what you should have done, then you think, ‘Oh my God, am I not qualified to do the job?’
-But those are the moments that you learn about filmmaking and you never, ever, stop learning.
-Most of those moments happen when you don’t trust your own instincts or when you’re under pressure.
+But those are the moments that you learn about filmmaking, and you never, ever, stop learning.
+Most of those moments happen when you don’t trust your instincts or when you’re under pressure.

 “16 Blocks” with Bruce Willis was your latest film as a director so far.
-In the meantime you have always been very busy producing.
+In the meantime, you have always been very busy producing.
 Would you consider directing again?

 Yes, I’m writing a sequel picture right now.
 Whether it happens or not, I don’t know.
 Everybody wants to do it, and I’d say, I got to get it done.
 It’s “The Goonies 2” I’m talking about.
-It has such a great history, it has carried on in America for over thirty years as one of the top family films of the country.
-It’s a tradition we gotta keep up to.
+It has such a great history; it has carried on in America for over thirty years as one of the top family films of the country.
+It’s a tradition we have to keep up to.
 So we’re working on it, slowly but steady.
-We’re also doing a theater version of “The Goonies” which will open in New York, hopefully within a year or a year and a half.
+We’re also doing a theater version of “The Goonies,” which will open in New York, hopefully within a year or a year and a half.
 “Goonies” is a part of my life, and it’s a part that I love.

 Los Angeles, California